-- Supports Waiver - \circ CMS approved the SW amendment with an effective date of 8/1/2023. - The SW rule is currently moving through the rulemaking process for the following updates and additions that were approved in the amendment: - Addition of Specialized Medical Equipment/Incontinence Supplies as a service in the amount of \$2,500 per Plan Of Care year; - Unbundled transportation from the following services: Day Habilitation, Prevocational and Supported Employment.
-Transportation as a separate billable service will be allowed on the days one of the following is provided: onsite day habilitation, community life engagement, onsite prevocational, community career planning and individual and group supported employment services. - Addition of Community Life Engagement Development as a service; - Removal of the 5 hour daily cap for onsite day habilitation, community life engagement, community career planning, onsite prevocational services and individual supported employment services on the same day; - Removal of caps for individual supported employment; and - Revised billing for Group Employment from a daily rate to 15 minute increments, allowing for choice and multiple services to be delivered on the same day. - The SW 5-year renewal process has begun.
-The renewal will be submitted to CMS in January of 2024, with an effective date of 7/1/2024. - Home and Community-Based Services Settings Rule - Louisiana is currently under a Corrective Action Plan (CAP) with CMS which is in effect through 12/31/2024. - OCDD via the Local Governing Entities (LGEs) accepted CAPs from providers who believed they needed extra time and guidance to meet compliance through 7/31/2023. - OCDD and the LGEs are completing onsite visits and providing technical assistance and guidance to those providers who submitted a CAP.
-Providers are submitting monthly updates to their CAPs. - \circ Technical assistance, guidance and trainings for providers will continue through 1/31/2024. - \circ Final Validation onsite visits for providers who are under a CAP will begin 2/1/2023 and continue through 7/31/2024.
+- Addition of specialized medical equipment/incontinence supplies as a service in the amount of \$2,500 per plan of care year - Unbundled transportation from the following services: day habilitation, prevocational and supported employment.
+Transportation as a separate billable service will be allowed on the days one of the following is provided: onsite day habilitation, community life engagement, onsite prevocational, community career planning and individual and group supported employment services. - Addition of community life engagement development as a service - Removal of the 5 hour daily cap for onsite day habilitation, community life engagement, community career planning, onsite prevocational services and individual supported employment services on the same day - Removal of caps for individual supported employment - Revised the billing for group employment from a daily rate to 15 minute increments, allowing for choice and multiple services to be delivered on the same day - Home and Community-Based Services Settings Rule - Louisiana is currently under a Corrective Action Plan (CAP) with CMS, and it is in effect through 12/31/2024. - OCDD and the LGEs are completing onsite visits and providing technical assistance and guidance to those providers who submitted a CAP.
+Providers are submitting monthly updates to their CAPs. - OCDD continues to provide relevant trainings related to compliance with the HCBS Settings Rule.
+Technical assistance, guidance, and trainings will continue to providers through January 31, 2024. - \circ Final validation onsite visits for providers who are under a CAP will begin 2/1/2024 and continue through 7/31/2024. - If providers are determined to not meet the compliance as established by the HCBS Settings Rule, individuals being served will be offered a freedom of choice and will be transitioned to a setting that meets the compliance regulations.